scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 The Python ARM Radar Toolkit: Py-ART
 ------------------------------------

+Radar data comes in a variety of binary formats but the content is essentially the same: A time-range array for each radar moment along with data describing the pointing and geolocating of the platform.
+For for mobile radar the platform's motion must also be described in the file.
-Radar data comes in a variety of binary formats but the data shape is essentially the same: A time-range array with data describing the pointing and geolocating the platform and (for mobile radar) the platform's motion.
-Py-ART takes a common data model approach: Carefully design the data containers and mandate that functions/methods accept the container as an argument and return the same data structure.
-The common data model for radar data in Py-ART is the radar object which stores data and metadata in python dictionaries in the fields. object in the radar structure.
-Data is stored in a numpy array and is always in the 'data' key.
+Py-ART takes a common data model approach: Carefully design the data containers and mandate that functions and methods accept the container as an argument and return the same data structure.
+The common data model for radar data in Py-ART is the Radar object which stores data and metadata in Python dictionaries in classes attributes.
+Data is stored in a NumPy arrays in the 'data' key of the dictionary.
 For example:

 .. code-block:: python